averagehuman/argskwargs.io/src/articles/2013/maths/divisibility-and-euclids-lemma.rst

 Euclid's Lemma
 --------------

 Euclid's Lemma relates to an integer's prime divisors.
-First, a preliminary theorem.
+To prove it requires a preliminary theorem.

 **Theorem.** Given two integers, \\(a\\) and \\(b\\), there exist integers \\(u\\)